cwendorf/EASI/README.md

 ### Usage

+The package offers a simple and direct way to analyze your data:
+[Quick Start Guide](./docs) - Overview and summary of the basic functions

 The package includes a wide variety of documentation, tutorials, and examples that demonstrate its use:

-- [Tutorials from the Sourcebook](https://github.com/cwendorf/EASI/tree/main/docs/tutorials) - Vingettes with tutorial data that show the diversity of basic options
+- [Tutorials from the Sourcebook](./docs/tutorials) - Vingettes with tutorial data that show the diversity of basic options
-- [Examples from ITNS](https://github.com/cwendorf/EASI/tree/main/docs/examples) - Reanalyses of published textbook examples highlighting the estimation approach
+- [Examples from ITNS](./docs/examples) - Reanalyses of published textbook examples highlighting the estimation approach
-- [Advanced Applications](https://github.com/cwendorf/EASI/tree/main/docs/applications) - Advanced and experimental applications of the package
+- [Advanced Applications](./docs/applications) - Advanced and experimental applications of the package

 ### Contact Me